If you've blocked our ad, please consider unblocking it.

 Fight Woosh Noise

-The FDS text noise is a set of robotic beeps at various tones.
+The FDS text noise is a set of warbly sounds at various tones, again using the FDS sound channel.
 The NES text noise is typewriter-esque clicks with no variance in tone.

 Dark Link Trick